 My promise to you is that I ulitise what I have within my backyard carefully, I tread lightly and I take only what I need.
 By giving back to the community through donations I try to balance out what I take with what I give.

 Please also take this Tiaki promise on your journey and treat our beautiful country and planet carefully so it may be enjoyed for many generations to come.

 Another part of my ethos is the desire to give back.
 Through the sale of my Shearwater Gin I will support the welfare and long term protection of the unique Hutton Shearwater birds.
 Donating $3 from every bottle to local charities who help with breeding programmes, rescue and rehabilitation.

-The other area I am keen to support is rural mental health and wellbeing.
+The other area I am keen to support is within rural aspects of a community.
 On the sale of every Woodshed Gin I will donate $3 to a rural support organisation.

 Details will follow in future newsletters of how the donations are making a difference.